 - 1. The examiner determines the result (= mark) of a written examination as soon as possible, but at the latest within ten working days.
 Contrary to the provisions of the first sentence, the marking deadline for papers and exams consisting for more than 50% of open end questions is no longer than 15 working days, and for theses is no longer than twenty working days.
-The examiner ensures that the student is immediately notified of the mark, taking due account of the applicable confidentiality standards. - 2.
+The examiner will then immediately ensure that the marks are registered and also ensures that the student is immediately notified of the mark, taking due account of the applicable confidentiality standards. - 2.
 The examiner determines the result (= mark) of an oral examination as soon as possible after the examination and informs the student accordingly.
 The third sentence of the first paragraph applies. - 3.
-In the case of alternative forms of oral or written examinations, the Examinations Board determines in advance how and by what deadline the student will be informed of the results. - 4.
+In the case of alternative forms of oral or written examinations, the Examination Board determines in advance how and by what deadline the student will be informed of the results. - 4.
 Together with the result of an examination, the student's attention will also be drawn to their right to inspect the assessed work and have a post-examination discussion as stipulated in Articles 4.8 and 4.9, as well as his/her option to appeal to the Examinations Appeals Board (Cobex). - 5.
 A student may lodge an appeal against the way in which the result was reached with the Examination Appeals Board within six weeks of the announcement of the result.
 A student may also request a re-evaluation from the examiner of the course.
 A request for re-evaluation does not suspend the term for lodging an appeal.

-Article 4.5 Resits
+Article 4.5 Examination opportunities

-- 1. An opportunity will be offered to take a resit in the degree programme once in each academic year. - 2.
-Paragraph 1 does not apply in the case of a fail for a work placement or a thesis.
-The options for retaking work placements and theses are detailed in the relevant work placement manual or thesis regulations. - 3.
-The most recent mark will apply in the event of a resit. - 4.
+- An opportunity will be offered to take a resit in the degree programme once in each academic vear. - 2.
+Paragraph 1 does not apply in the case of a fail for a work placement, paper, assignment, practical exercise or a thesis.
+The options for retaking work placements, papers, assignments, practical exercises and theses are detailed in the relevant manuals or regulations. - 3.
+The most recent mark will apply in the event of a resit.
+A retake is allowed for both passed and failed units of study. - 4.
+The student will be assessed as soon as his presence at the resit has been established. - 5.
 The resit for an examination must not take place within ten working days of the announcement of the result of the examination in question.